DuqueDeTuring/books2explore/readme.md

 - Visual Storytelling with D3: An Introduction to Data Visualization in JavaScript (Addison-wesley Data and Analytics)	Visual Storytelling with D3: An Introduction to Data Visualization in JavaScript (Addison-wesley Data and Analytics) by Ritchie S. King (Kindle Edition)
 - VISUALIZING ABSTRACT OBJECTS AND RELATIONS (World Scientific Computer Science)	VISUALIZING ABSTRACT OBJECTS AND RELATIONS (World Scientific Computer Science) by Tomihisa Kamada (Hardcover)
 - Voces de Chernóbil
+- Voices in the Code: A Story about People, Their Values, and the Algorithm They Made.
+David G. Robinson .
 - Voodoo Science: The Road from Foolishness to Fraud by Robert L. Park
 - Walter Benjamin and the Media: The Spectacle of Modernity, by Jaeho Kang,
 - Waltzing with Bears: Managing Risk on Software Projects (Dorset House eBooks), Tom DeMarco